hashicorp/terraform-provider-azurerm/website/docs/r/databricks_access_connector.html.markdown

 ## Attributes Reference

-The following Attributes are exported in addition to the Arguments listed above:
+In addition to the Arguments listed above - the following Attributes are exported:

 * `id` - The ID of the Databricks Access Connector in the Azure management plane.